 Small businesses are the backbone of the American economy.
 With these businesses and their workers bearing the brunt of the hardship associated with the coronavirus (COVID-19) pandemic, it’s incumbent on the financial services industry to do whatever we can to support them.
 Many believe that this support will come mainly through federal relief, and that smart legislation—providing financial stimulus and other appropriate relief—will help right the ship.

 At Ascensus, we consider the safety and wellbeing of our clients and associates to be paramount.
 Our service and leadership teams have been closely monitoring the global spread of COVID-19 and have been making proactive adjustments to our operations in order to ensure the continued service and expertise you count on.

-The IRS has posted Notice 2020-81, guidance on factors used in certain defined benefit (DB) pension plan minimum funding and present value calculations.
+The IRS has issued updated guidance on factors used in certain defined benefit (DB) pension plan minimum funding and present value calculations.

 The EBSA has released a three-part guidance package for retirement plan fiduciaries dealing with missing or unresponsive participants.

 Opinion Letter Addresses Interaction Between ADEA and Individual Coverage HRAs